Supermartingales as Radon-Nikodym densities and related measure extensions: Alternative proof of Lemma 5.12

-Next, for all $n \in \N$ and $\varepsilon>0$, choose $k_{n, \varepsilon} \in \N$, such that $P[A_{n,\varepsilon}] \le \varepsilon 2^{-n}$, where
+Next, for all $n \in\N$ and $\varepsilon>0$, choose $k_{n, \varepsilon} \in\N$, such that $P[A_{n,\varepsilon}] \le\varepsilon2^{-n}$, where

-Set $A_\varepsilon = \bigcup_{n \in \N} A_{n,\varepsilon} $ and note that $P[A_\varepsilon] \le \varepsilon$.
-By Lemma \ref{l:regular part implies mass less than one} we have $Q[A_\varepsilon] < 1$ for some $\varepsilon > 0$.
-Fix such an $\varepsilon$ and recall Proposition~\ref{P:approx.of.Z}.
-We now replace the nonnegative $P$--martingale $L^{(i,j,k,m,n)}$ in \eqref{eq:5.9 convergence} by the process $\widehat{L}^{(i,j,k,m,n)} = (\widehat{L}^{(i,j,k,m,n)}_t)_{t \geq 0}$, given by
+Set $A_\varepsilon= \bigcup_{n \in\N} A_{n,\varepsilon} $ and note that $P[A_\varepsilon] \le\varepsilon$.
+By Lemma~\ref{lregularpartimpliesmasslessthanone} we have $Q[A_\varepsilon] < 1$ for some $\varepsilon> 0$.
+Fix such an $\varepsilon$ and recall Proposition~\ref{PapproxofZ}.
+We now replace the nonnegative $P$-martingale $L^{(i,j,k,m,n)}$ in (\ref{eq59convergence}) by the process $\widehat{L}{}^{(i,j,k,m,n)} = (\widehat {L}{}^{(i,j,k,m,n)}_t)_{t \geq0}$, given by

-for all $t \geq 0$, for each $i,j,k,m,n \in \N$.
-Note that \eqref{eq:5.9 convergence} holds after this replacement and the same argument as in the existence proof of Theorem~\ref{T:approx} yields a F\"ollmer finitely additive measure $\widehat{Q}$, but now we have $\widehat{Q}[A_\varepsilon] = 1$, which concludes the proof. \end{proof} This proof illustrates that it is always possible to ``destroy'' some possibly remaining regular part of a F\"ollmer finitely additive measure at infinity.
+for all $t \geq0$, for each $i,j,k,m,n \in\N$.
+Note that (\ref {eq59convergence}) holds after this replacement and the same argument as in the existence proof of Theorem~\ref{Tapprox} yields a F\"ollmer finitely additive measure $\widehat{Q}$, but now we have $\widehat {Q}[A_\varepsilon] = 1$, which completes the proof. \end{pf*} This proof illustrates that it is always possible to ``destroy'' some possibly remaining regular part of a F\"ollmer finitely additive measure at infinity. \end{appendix}